• Skip to primary navigation

 Vegan Peanut Butter Kisses with a glass of milk and bag of flour in the background.

 Many thanks to Bob’s Red Mill for sponsoring this post.
 I use Bob’s Red Mill Organic All Purpose Flour in many of my baking recipes.
 It’s of the highest quality, unbleached and unenriched, making my cookies tender and delicious every time.
 It’s an excellent choice for your baking needs.
-You can find Bob’s Red Mill at their website.
-And, for daily baking inspiration check out their Instagram and Facebook feeds!
+You can find more inspiration from Bob’s Red Mill at their website.

 These Vegan Peanut Butter Kisses are tender, moist, melt-in-your-mouth dreamy.
 Just scroll down to the last image….